TheCzar1994/bsaber/src/collections/posts/this-is-extra-sensory-ii.md

 ![gifofnoods](/uploads/posts/exsii/gifofnoods.gif 'Examples of maps made with Noodle Extensions')

 During the 2023 Beasties Awards Show, Mawntee, who is a member of the TotalBS team, unveiled a teaser of the work being done to create the latest groundbreaking mod known as Extra Sensory II.
 Following this teaser, we got a chance to talk with and interview several members of the TotalBS team to learn more about them and their passion with the Custom Beat Saber Community.
-In this multi-part interview, we will be sharing details about what it took to get to the release, as well as some sneak peaks into the development.
+In this multi-part interview, we will be sharing details about what it took to get to the release, as well as some "behind the scenes" of the development process.

 ### Take a look at the trailer here!